spgarbet/sleev/paper.md

 # Functionalities of the `sleev` R package

 The sleev package provides a user-friendly way to obtain the SMLEs and their standard errors.
+The package can be installed and loaded from the R CRAN library or [Github](https://github.com/dragontaoran/sleev).
 The sleev package includes two main functions: linear2ph() and logistic2ph(), to fit linear and logistic regressions, respectively, under two-phase sampling with an error-prone outcome and covariates.
 The input arguments are similar for the two functions and